gordievvlad/Laba/documentation/Software Requirements Specification.md

 * Administrator confirms the removal of the department;
 * Record is deleted from database;
 * If department record is successfully deleted, then list of departments without deleted records is displaying.
+* For employees, the field in the "department" column will become empty

 ![](del_department.jpg)
 <br>Pic.
 2.8 Delete department dialog.